TrademarkTrademark

 What is the best alternative to Terraform Cloud?

 It depends on your stack.
-If you run Terraform or OpenTofu and want a drop-in replacement with the same CLI workflow and remote backend model, Scalr is the closest match.
+If you run Terraform or OpenTofu and want a drop-in replacement with the same CLI workflow and remote backend model, that's Scalr.
 If you orchestrate multiple IaC tools (Pulumi, CloudFormation, Kubernetes) alongside Terraform, evaluate Spacelift.
 If FinOps visibility is your priority, look at env0.
 If you want zero license cost and can staff the maintenance, self-hosted Atlantis works for smaller teams.

 Is Terraform Cloud being discontinued?